RipMeApp/ripme/README.md

 [the How To Run wiki](https://github.com/ripmeapp/ripme/wiki/How-To-Run-RipMe).

-The version number like ripme-1.7.94-17-2167aa34-feature_auto_release.jar contains a release number (1.7.94), given by a person the number of commits since this version (17).
-The commit SHA (2167aa34) is there uniquely referencing the source code ripme was built from.
+The version number like ripme-1.7.94-17-2167aa34-feature_auto_release.jar contains a release number (1.7.94), given by a person, the number of commits since this version (17).
+The commit SHA (2167aa34) uniquely references the source code ripme was built from.
 If it is not built from the main branch, the branch name (feature/auto-release) is given.